View MORRIS KETCHUM's Obituary on ocala.com and share memories

 Ocala - Morris Cleveland Ketchum, Jr. 'Sonny,' 68, was born in Ocala, Florida on February 23, 1951 to Morris Ketchum, Sr. and Helen Ketchum.
 He owned and operated K-Nex IT.
 He was a sportsman who enjoyed cooking, golfing, dancing, his grandchildren, family and social gatherings with friends.

-He is preceded by his parents, Morris and Helen Ketchum; and son, Dustin Kethum.
+He is preceded by his parents, Morris and Helen Ketchum; and son, Dustin Ketchum.

-He is survived by his son, Jakob Kethum (Mary); daughter, Jenifer Ketchum Thompson (Micheal II), Jennifer Ketchum Teuton; and brother, Wayne Kecthum; grandchildren, Dakota Ketchum, Cory Ketchum, Darby Thompson, Emily Thompson, Molly Thompson and Theodore Ketchum.
+He is survived by his son, Jacob Ketchum (Mary); daughter, Jenifer Ketchum Thompson (Micheal II), Jennifer Ketchum Teuton; and brother, Wayne Ketchum; grandchildren, Dakota Ketchum, Cory Ketchum, Darby Thompson, Emily Thompson, Molly Thompson and Theodore Ketchum.